williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 20 August 2024
-* "*When we treat man as he is we make him worse than he is.
-When we treat him as if he already was what he potentially could be.
-We make him what he should be.*" - Goethe
+* "*Treat a man as he appears to be, and you make him worse.
+But treat a man as if he already was what he potentially could be, and you make him what he should be.*" - Johann Wolfgang von Goethe

 ## 14 August 2024
 * "*Birds born in a cage, think flying is a disease.*" - Alejandro Jodorowsky <br/><br/>